lingui/js-lingui/docs/tutorials/react.md

   `lingui-react` to ICU MessageFormat and validates them
 - `lingui-cli` - CLI for working with message catalogs

-1. `babel-preset-lingui-react` as development dependency, `lingui-react` is a runtime dependency and `lingui-cli` globally:
+1. Install `babel-preset-lingui-react` as development dependency, `lingui-react` as a runtime dependency and `lingui-cli` globally:

     ```bash
 yarn global add lingui-react